nyahehnagi/coding-challenge/coding-challenge9/README.md

 6. Smart casts, use of 'is' and 'as'
 7. using interfaces and the useful stuff you can do with 'when'
 8. assignments using when
+9. even more about in interfaces and how they can be used